agCleo/craft-oa-ScholIndexes-doc/README.md

 The Guide has been established within the [CRAFT-OA](https://www.craft-oa.eu/) Horizon Europe project, a building project of the [European Diamond Capacity Hub](https://diamas.org/).

 The European Diamond Capacity Hub (EDCH) and the CRAFT-OA project aim at supporting the publishers and authors following the [Diamond Open Access model](https://diamas.org/diamond-open-access).
 The Guide to Scholarly Indexes is one aspect of such support.

-The Guide also exists as a public spreadsheet stored on Zenodo under the name [Knowledge Base](https://doi.org/10.5281/zenodo.17103786).

 ## What contains the Guide?
-The catalog contains detailed, although not exhaustive, information about the main indexes referencing academic publications.
+The Guide contains detailed, although not exhaustive, information about the main indexes referencing academic publications.

-The indexes listed here correspond to the indexes either most used by any type of publisher, or most useful for Diamond Open Access journals, in order to facilitate their broadest dissemination.
+The indexes listed here correspond to the indexes either most used by any type of publisher, or most useful for Diamond Open Access journals, in order to facilitate broader dissemination.
 Given their increasing importance in various aggregation processes, PIDs registration agencies were also listed, be it only as an important piece of information.

 The term "index" was chosen as the broader term and can therefore correspond to a variety of service types: repositories, aggregators, thematic indexes, etc. The documentation should help to identify and understand these differences.
 For the purpose of this catalog, the project team established the following typology:
 - Automated aggregator with submission (such as BASE, GoTriple, OpenAIRE)